franarama/shapes/README.md

 # shapes
-C# program that calculates perimeter, area, and dimensions of different shapes - school assignment
+C# program that calculates perimeter, area, and dimensions of different shapes